kerolesibraheem/Marketing_Performance_Analysis/README.md

 # Marketing_Performance_Analysis
 This project presents a Marketing Performance Dashboard built using Power BI to derive insights from digital advertising and customer data, including impressions, clicks, conversions and sales performance to optimize campaign strategy and boost ROI.

+## Data Cleaning & Preparation
+- Ensured data accuracy and consistency.

+- Handled missing values and duplicates.

+- Standardized date and currency formats to streamline analysis.

+- Removed irrelevant or redundant features to improve data quality.

 ## Key Metrics
 - Impressions: 48K